NicolasLagaillardie/mpst_rust_github/artifact.md

 For detailed instructions on how to copy a docker folder to a local folder check [here](https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0383441).

-In short, open a terminal, type ```docker ps``` to check the name of the running docker container for mpanon:latest.
+In short, open a terminal, type ```docker ps``` to check the name of the running docker container for multicrusty:latest.
 The command should return the id of the container, let assume it is c4a9485b3222.
 Then given that "Documents/Docker" is a local directory in your system, execute the command:
 ```
-docker cp c4a9485b3222:"home/mpanon/mpst_rust_github/results" "Documents/Docker"
+docker cp c4a9485b3222:"home/multicrusty/mpst_rust_github/results" "Documents/Docker"
 ```
 The above will copy the results folder from the docker container to your directory Documents/Docker.
 Open the file graphs_0.pdf, it will contain 5 graphs that correspond to the graphs displayed in Figure 9.